Morden Veterinary Clinic Veterinarians

 In her free time, she enjoys spending time with her husband Lucus and her son Max as well as helping out at the family farm, being involved in the community, as well as playing hockey, curling, and spending time outdoors in the beautiful area we get to call home.
 She is excited to come to work every day both for the animals, as well as for the relationships she has built with the clinic team and many clients.

 Dr. Stephani McLean is a mixed animal practitioner with a small animal focus at the Morden Veterinary Clinic.
-After hours, she may take call at Glenboro, Pilot Mound or Killarney Veterinary Clinics.
 She grew up just outside of LaRiviere on an acreage and always has been involved in the agriculture sector.
 It was at a very young age when she started volunteering at the local veterinary clinic and realized her dream to pursue veterinary medicine.
 Undergraduate studies were performed through the Faculty of Agriculture at the University of Manitoba, and she graduated from the Western College of Veterinary Medicine in 2011.
 Her passions include nutrition, dentistry, soft-tissue surgery and preventative medicine.

 Dr. McLean and her husband, Don, currently farm close to Kaleida with Don's parents.
 With both having deep roots in the Pembina Valley, it only made sense to raise their son, Dane, and daughter Charlotte here.
-They have three special pets; an abyssinian cat named Ira, a timid, Golden Retriever named Riley and playful pup named Georgia.
-Outside of work, Dr. McLean enjoys camping with family and friends, sports such as fastball, curling and taekwondo (currently a first-Dan black belt), and crafts/adventures with her family.
+They have several special pets; an Abyssinian cat named Ira, a playful hound named Georgia, several chickens, and a miniature donkey and pony.
+Outside of work, Dr. McLean enjoys camping with family and friends, sports such as fastball, curling and taekwondo (currently a second-Dan black belt), and crafts/adventures with her family.

 Dr. Ryan Koetke graduated from the Western College of Veterinary Medicine in 2014.
 He joined the Morden Veterinary Clinic in the fall of 2014 after attending the Summer Dairy Institute at Cornell University.
 Ryan was raised on a beef farm by Camrose, Alberta, where he developed his interest in veterinary medicine and spent a lot of time at several of the local veterinary clinics.
 Growing up with cattle also peaked his interest in reproductive technology, and provided opportunity to perform artificial insemination and later, embryo transfer with his own cattle.
 He likes the challenges of working on multiple species, and enjoys getting to know their owners.

-Ryan lives on an acreage with his wife, Gillian, their, dogs Anna & Mika, cat, Elsa and two of their horses, Cielo and Jaz.
+Ryan lives on an acreage with his wife, Gillian, their, dog Anna cat, Elsa and two of their horses, Cielo and Jaz.
 In his spare time, he enjoys working around the yard, going to cattle sales and helping out at his parents’ farm whenever he can.

 Dr. Julie Hamilton is a mixed animal practitioner at the Morden and Winkler Veterinary clinics.
 Dr. Hamilton grew up in Morden and spent a large part of her childhood in the clinics as her father, Dr. David Hamilton, is a Veterinarian.
 She attended the University of Manitoba for two years of undergraduate studies and graduated from the Western College of Veterinary Medicine at the University of Saskatchewan in 2017.
 She may look like familiar face at the clinic as she spent her summers in the clinics as a veterinary student.
 Dr. Hamilton has an interest in preventative medicine, dentistry and small animal surgery, along with equine dentistry and medicine.